 This is a very useful illustration to present the technical and non-technical counterparts alike.
 It is a great visual for explaining the complexity of the current system and the work that would be involved to add more devices to it.

 Thanks to real-time notifications of computers and devices on the network, you don’t have to wait for the quarterly review to add extra charges to the bill.
 Your service contract will no doubt include a list of each device type to be monitored and the quantity of each on the client’s network.
 Those charges should increase whenever the client’s equipment inventory expands.

-A network discovery tool gives you access to a constantly updated hardware inventory.
-That makes billing a lot simpler.
+A network discovery tool gives you access to a constantly updated hardware inventory, which makes billing a lot simpler.
 At Atera, we also offer an Opportunities function, where you can see a list of open opportunities such as unmonitored devices or aging storage disks, alongside a price point for each opportunity.

 Although your initial contract might not include it, you should speak to the client about building planning backups and strategizing a continuity plan in case of disaster.
 The network discovery system can contribute to that discussion.

 Continuity issues include emergency equipment rentals and even the issue of pre-placement premises, or the prospect of home-working options for staff.
 Whichever strategies the client adopts to prepare for these problems, you will need to spec out a suitable IT support system to match.
 The equipment inventory supplied by your network discovery tool will be a foundation of your IT support continuity plan.

 With network discovery as just part of its platform, Atera is a great support package for any MSP.
 The system includes tools to fulfill your company’s system management obligations to clients and others to help you run your own business.